 Gabriel Senderowicz watched in bewilderment the so-called “Roman Abramovich scandal,” which deeply affected him, not only because of the intensity of the attack, but also because his grandmother Nina shared the same surname and origins as the famous Russian-Israeli businessman.

 “The so-called ‘Abramovich scandal’ has a very different story from the one that was aggressively sold to Portuguese society,” said Senderowicz.
-“It is a case of corruption, yes, but of the State, committed to rejecting Israeli Jews—especially less wealthy ones.
+“It is a case of corruption, yes, but of the State, committed to rejecting Israeli Jews—especially most wealthy ones.
 Up to this point, we can say that this is legitimate, in the sense that a country can reject its history and decline as it pleases.
 What a state cannot do is be run through corrupt schemes and, on top of that, try to attribute them to a Jewish community.
 That is unacceptable.
 I don’t even want to go into the strange nighttime robberies, the sabotage, and the attempted murder that occurred in 2022, which even involved the leader of our second synagogue and the former president of SIRESP.
 Because if, hypothetically—purely theoretically, of course—the political system had anything to do with it, then it is important that the matter be handled by Israeli security, which has taken careful note of these events."

 The details of the scheme—according to the Community’s records—are striking.
 Senderowicz says: “In November 2021, the government sent us a proposed regulation that effectively killed the law, and we said we disagreed.
 The government then reacted defensively—after many years of placing its people in all sectors of the state and the press.
 So, the government’s will was imposed by force.
 Five days before the cabinet meeting, a scandalous news story was published in the system’s main daily newspaper, alleging that Abramovich had paid for the Holocaust museum and used Wikipedia tricks.
 In this completely false scenario, the cabinet meeting was held amid celebration, the law was dismantled, and then the government sent that fake news to the prosecutor’s office, whose leader it had appointed.
 Nothing more needs to be said about the exchange of favors between institutions.
 Police visits to the synagogue and the museum followed.
 They were euphoric, waving fake news and anonymous letters.
 The so-called ‘Abramovich case’ is itself proof of corruption in the system.
 Unbelievable, but real.”